appacademy/jump-start/part2/part2.md

 Readings link with Examples (in case you get stuck or need help):
 * [Boolean Enumerable Methods Reading](boolean-enumerable-methods.md)

+* Exercises:
+  * Write a one-line function that checks if all the numbers in an array are greater than 3.

 ### Advanced enumerables
 * `#times`